-Here’s the second recipe, a spiced plum millet porridge, in my week of different porridge breakfasts for you to try to give 2015 a great healthy start.
+Hey folks as promised here’s the second recipe, a spiced plum millet porridge, in my week of different porridge breakfasts for you to try to give this year a great healthy start!

 Helping to lower type 2 diabetes risk and protecting against cancer are just some of the many published benefits of a wholegrain unprocessed breakfast like this.

-Whilst on our honeymoon in Kenya in September 2013 I discovered that Millet Porridge was available for breakfast in most of the places we stayed in.
+Whilst on our honeymoon in Kenya I discovered that Millet Porridge was available for breakfast in most of the places we stayed in.

 Being someone who likes to try anything, especially porridge related, I instantly headed to the porridge breakfast location each day.

 However, I just could not get used to the taste of that dull grey looking concoction which tasted like soil!
 That was unusual for me, as someone who likes just about anything.

 Where Can I Buy Millet Porridge For This Spiced Plum Millet Porridge Recipe?